 VETS News & Media

-Veterans’ Employment and Training Service site with VETS employment data.
+Visit the Veterans’ Employment and Training Service site to view VETS employment data.

 VETS Regional Offices

 Visit the VETS Regional Offices to view a map of their regional offices.

 WorkforceGPS provides useful resources to promote and nourish workforce development.

 To locate information for employers about apprenticeship programs, please visit apprenticeship programs.

 For more resources for hiring veterans visit the Employer Roadmap.
 Employers can discover best practices by exploring articles and tools.

 The HIRE Vets Medallion Program honors the employers who hire our Nation’s Heroes; codified in the Honoring Investments in Recruiting and Employing (HIRE) American Military Veterans Act of 2017 (HIRE Vets Act of 2017)

 The U.S. Department of Housing and Urban Development's Office of Policy Development and Research